omazhary/researcher-toolbox/planning_research/case_studies.md

 #### Weaknesses of embedded designs

 - When the case study focuses on a single subunit of analysis, and fails to return to the larger unit of analysis.

+## Case Study Protocol

+A major way of increasing the reliability of a case study.
+Intended to guide the investigator in carryihng out the data collection from a single-case study.
+Should include the following sections:
+- Overview of the case study project
+    - Objectives
+    - Issues
+    - Relevant Readings
+- Field Procedures
+    - Presentation of credentials
+    - Access to case study "sites"
+    - General sources of information
+    - Procedural reminders
+- Case study questions
+- Guide for the case study report
+    - Outline
+    - Data format
+    - Use and presentation of other documentation
+    - Bibliographical information

+## Case Study Data Collection

+### Principles of Data Collection

+1. Using multiple, not just single, sources of evidence.
+2. Creating a case study database.
+3. Maintaining a chain of evidence.

+### Evidence Sources

+1. Documentation
+2. Archival Records
+3. Interviews
+4. Direct Observation
+5. Participant Observation
+6. Physical Artifacts